 The Surprising Thing About Your Client’s Story

 The story that your client wants to tell may be a surprise to them as much as it is to you.
 For example, you would think that a patient story about knee surgery would be about the surgery.
-In a patient story for Rivers Edge Hospital, the story that the patient wanted to tell was about her fear of being abandoned in the first hours of recovery.
+In a patient story for a hospital, the story that the patient wanted to tell was about her fear of being abandoned in the first hours of recovery.

-In this IT support case study for Accent Computer Solutions, the IT company thought the story was going to be about how they implemented a remote monitoring and management system for different locations.
+In a client story for a managed IT services company, the company thought the story was going to be about how they implemented a remote monitoring and management system for different locations.
 The story that the client wanted to tell was about how they will not sacrifice customer service for cheap IT support.

 To Get a Good Interview, Get a Good Interviewer

 If you can set aside your bias and your inside perspective, you have a reasonable chance of getting a great interview.
 Beware, however, of the “curse of knowledge” which will cause you to unknowingly gloss over important information or compel you to focus on what you do and how you do it, instead of the problems that you solve.
 This is where consultants can become a very valuable extension of your company.

 “Lori is an excellent extension of our brand and I know she respects our relationships with clients.
 I feel like our clients can be a little bit more honest, or explain their story a little bit more thoroughly because Lori wasn’t involved in what happened, which I see as a benefit.”

 Courtney Casey, Director of Marketing, Accent Computer Solutions